jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We accept that sloths are always slow, ants are always selfless, elephants always love their families.
 We accept every creature has unique natures.
 That doesn't mean every individual lifeform is always predictable, but it does mean creatures have features, requirements, and instincts that can't be changed because these are the traits the coach needed when selecting them for the team.

 There's a record of natural selection's picks.
 The tree of life describes the relationships between organisms both living and extinct.
-It is a huge list of producers, grazers, predators, decomposers, and testers who are continually removed and added and because The Game of Life is a job, an obligation to reciprocate inside an ecosystem that harvests resources efficiently enough to increase the carrying capacity and afford to add more members and renew the team.
+It is a huge list of producers, plant-eaters, predators, scavengers, decomposers, and testers who are continually removed and added and because The Game of Life is a job, an obligation to reciprocate inside an ecosystem that harvests resources efficiently enough to increase the carrying capacity and afford to add more members and renew the team.

 Humanity is on this tree like any other being.
 Our last common ancestor with our hominid cousins chimpanzees and bonobos lived between 13 to five million years ago.
 Long in our timeframe, but very minimal in the evolutionary one.